Unboxed-Software/solana-course/content/solana-nft.md

 *By the end of this lesson, you will be able to:*

 - Understand the role of Metaplex in the Solana NFT ecosystem
-- Use Candy Machine v2 to create an NFT collection
+- Use Candy Machine v2 to create and distribute an NFT collection
-- Use a frontend UI to mint NFTs from a candy machine
+- Use Candy Machine UI to mint NFTs from a candy machine

 # TL;DR